Andrew Benintendi Player Props: White Sox vs. Angels

-The Chicago White Sox and Andrew Benintendi, who went 1-for-4 with a double last time in action, take on Tyler Anderson and the Los Angeles Angels at Guaranteed Rate Field, Tuesday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi (.268 on-base percentage in past 10 games, 58 points below season-long percentage), take on starter Jaime Barria and the Los Angeles Angels at Guaranteed Rate Field, Wednesday at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Angels.
+In his last game he had a hitless performance (0-for-3) against the Angels.

 Andrew Benintendi Game Info & Props vs. the Angels